The stickiness property for antisymmetric nonlocal minimal graphs: Introduction

-In view of these comments, to localize the safe region near the boundary and perform the proof of Theorem~\ref{MAIN:T}, we establish a result of general interest, which can be seen as a ``maximum principle for antisymmetric $s$-minimal graphs''.
 Roughly speaking, the classical maximum principle for $s$-minimal graphs (see e.g.~\cite{MR2675483, MR3516886}) states that if the external data of an $s$-minimal graph are positive (or negative) then so is the $s$-minimal graph.
 Here we deal with an antisymmetric configuration, hence it is not possible for the external data of an $s$-minimal graph to have a sign (except in the trivial case of identically zero datum, which produces the identically zero $s$-minimizer).
-Hence, the natural counterpart of the maximum principle in the antisymmetric framework is to assume that the external datum ``on one side'' has a sign, thus forcing the external datum on the other sign to have the opposite sign.
+Hence, the natural counterpart of the maximum principle in the antisymmetric framework is to assume that the external datum ``on one side'' has a sign, thus forcing the external datum on the other side to have the opposite sign.
 Under this assumption, we show that the corresponding $s$-minimal graph maintains the antisymmetry and sign properties of the datum, according to the following result:

 \begin{theorem} Let~$d$, $h>0$.
 Let~$u:\R\to\R$ be an $s$-minimal graph in~$(-d,d)$, with~$u\in C(-\infty,-d)\cap C^{1,\frac{1+s}2}(-d-h,-d)$.
 Assume that

 and that

 Then,